edking21/AngularAssetManager-GitHub-Demo/README.md

 Uses a reactive approach by issuing the Common Pattern with an Async Pipe to populate the main grid of assets.

-## MEAN
+## MEAN Stack Project

-* MEAN is a (MongoDB, Express.js, AngularJS (or Angular), and Node.js) open-source JavaScript software stack for building dynamic web sites and web applications.
+* MEAN stack project is a (MongoDB, Express.js, AngularJS (or Angular), and Node.js) open-source JavaScript software stack for building dynamic web sites and web applications.

+* MEAN Stack Project creates RESTful APIs with Express js Routes in a backend Node server.

+* MEAN Stack Project adds assets using MEAN Stack REST APIs with Angular Material

-* MEAN is used to allow CRUD access to test data in a MongoDB database.
+* MEAN Stack Project uses Angular Reactive form to ass asset to the database.

 ## CORS